Which Is The Best Triathlon Watch for 2021 | Other Multisports too

 The best Suunto Triathlon Watch is the Suunto 9 Peak…Personally, I prefer the larger Suunto 9 Baro and for me the Suunto 5’s screen is a bit dim and small.

-Best Triathlon Watch – with optical Heart Rate
+Best Triathlon Watch – Which has the best optical Heart Rate?

 The jury is still out on this due to the vagaries of oHR accuracy and how it varies from person to person and according to the environment & sport.

 You will be surprised to know that the new oHR sensor in the Apple Watch 6 is the best I have experienced. *NOT* the Apple Watch SE, that’s different.
 The next best would be the Garmin Forerunner 745 and that did come close.
 However, after the 745 came the Garmin Enduro and the optical HR was back to ‘less than acceptable’ again, maybe it was the colder weather?
 So I just can’t trust Garmin to get this right and even Apple has off days.
 Get a chest strap!